ramesh-chandra-saini/Competitive-Coding/ReadMe.md

 ### Introduction
-This software runs several version of prim's algorithm
+This software runs several version of prim's algorithm.

 ### How to run ?
     bash run.sh